-- Safeguarding and child protection information will be dealt with in a confidential manner. - The DSL will ensure that the school is clear on parental responsibility for children on roll, and report all identified private fostering arrangements to the local authority. - Safeguarding records will be stored securely in a central place separate from academic records.
+- The DSL will ensure that the school is clear on parental responsibility for children on roll, and report all identified private fostering arrangements to the local authority. - Safeguarding records will be stored securely in a central place separate from academic records.
 Individual files will be kept for each pupil: the school will not keep family files.
 Files will be kept for at least the period during which the pupil is attending the school, and beyond that in line with current data legislation and guidance. - If a pupil moves from our school, child protection and safeguarding records will be forwarded on to the DSL at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
 Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools. - All in-year applications and transfers will also be reported to the local authority.

-Because we use CPOMS (Bishop Walsh, St Edmund Campion, Holy Cross, St Josephs, St Nicholas, Sacred Heart and SS Peter and Paul the Abbey and SS Mary and John)
+Holy Cross, St Josephs, St Nicholas, Sacred Heart and SS Peter and Paul the Abbey and SS Mary and John)